A movement from darkness to light

 ” I was not interested in studies that time.
 The only thing that attracted me towards KISS was food and a safe living.
 I wanted to make sure that both of us get the benefit of the benevolence of some Samaritan who has found such an institution.” recalled Kapuri most vividly.

 ” I am extremely happy at KISS.
 Only when I see parents of my friends visiting, I feel a little low.
 But then, I smile.
 KISS is my father, mother and a guardian.
 Our mother left us when we were too young and father has not seen us ever after.
-Had I not been in KISS, I would have been grazing cows and Payomani as a maid.
-Our little brother would have worked as a menial labour in the hills.
+Had I not been in KISS, I would have been grazing cows.
+Our little brother would have worked as a menial labor in the hills.
 We would have still struggled for food.
 KISS has guided our movement from darkness to brighter side of life” Kapuri said regaining her voice despite a choked throat.

 Kapuri and Payomani walk with a gait of police and confidence of an achiever like several other tribal brethren who get bliss of KISS.